 Pour the mixture into the bowl of a food processor.
 Add the butter and process the mixture until it is smooth and emulsified, scraping down the sides of the bowl a couple of times along the way, about 1 minute total.
 Pour the mixture in a container and let cool to room temperature.
 Cover and refrigerate overnight.
 (You can keep the honey orange filling refrigerated for up to 4 days.)

-In the bowl of a stand mixer fitted with the whisk attachment, or in a large bowl if using a hand mixer, whisk the egg whites with the cream of tartar on medium/high speed until frothy, about 1 minute, then slowly pour in the granulated sugar.
+In the bowl of a stand mixer fitted with the whisk attachment, or in a large bowl if using a hand mixer, whisk the egg whites on medium/high speed until frothy, about 1 minute, then slowly pour in the granulated sugar.
 After 2 minutes, add the gel food coloring, if using.
 Keep beating until the egg whites are stiff, dense and creamy, about 3 minutes more.

 Add the almond and powdered sugar mixture to the egg whites and, using a spatula, gently fold in the dry ingredients: slide your spatula all the way to the bottom of the bowl and comes back up to the top.
 Do this about 6 times to incorporate the dry ingredients, then keep folding for a total of about 14 times until no pockets of dry ingredients remain and the mixture drops from the side of the spatula in a slow, lazy ribbon.
 Start testing early to make sure not to overfold.